-I soon found a book called Fugitives of the Pearl.
-It was written in 1930 by John H. Paynter.
-He was the grandnephew of the Edmonsons.
+As my search began, I soon found a book called Fugitives of the Pearl written in 1930 by John H. Paynter.
+He was the grandnephew of Mary and Emily Edmonson and their four brothers.

-Next, I found a book that had been written by Daniel Drayton.
-He was a captain on the Pearl.
-And a book about slavery by Harriet Beecher Stowe had a chapter on the Edmonsons and the Pearl escape.
-A few years later, Stowe wrote Uncle Tom’s Cabin, an anti‑slavery novel.
+Next, I found a book that had been written by Daniel Drayton, one of the Pearl’s captains.
+And a book about slavery by Harriet Beecher Stowe had a whole chapter on the Edmonson family and the Pearl escape.
+A few years after the escape, Stowe wrote Uncle Tom’s Cabin, an anti‑slavery novel that even President Abraham Lincoln knew about.

 The girls and their brothers were taken to New Orleans, Louisiana, to be sold.
-Ship records had their heights and ages.
+The ship’s records listed their height.
+Mary was 15 years old and 5’6” tall, and Emily was 13 years old, and shorter at 5’1.”

 Recreating the Past

-The agricultural census of 1850 revealed a lot about the family farm.
-They had fruit trees and grew a variety of grains.
+From the agricultural census of 1850, I learned a lot about the family farm.
+They had fruit trees and grew potatoes, wheat, oats, and corn.
 There were three horses, three cows, and five pigs.

 It sounded like a wonderful place to grow up.
-But by age 13, the siblings were working in other people’s homes.
-The money that they earned went to their owner, not to them.
+But the Edmonson siblings could only live there when they were very young.
+At 13, they went to work in some of the finest houses in Washington, D.C.
+The money that they earned went to their owner, not

 They had to work because they were slaves.
 They were slaves because their mother was a slave.
-The law in all slave states said that, if the mother was enslaved, so were her children.
-Court records showed that Paul’s wife was enslaved.
-She belonged to a woman who lived near the Edmonson farm.
+The law in all slave states and territories said that, if the mother was enslaved, so were her children.
+The writers Paynter and Stowe both said that Paul’s wife, Amelia, was enslaved.
+They added that she belonged to a woman who lived near the Edmonson farm.
+Court records that I found showed that Paynter and Stowe were right.

-My research relied on newspapers, too, especially abolitionist ones.
-An abolitionist was a person who believed that slavery was wrong.
-They thought it should be abolished.
-I found most of these historical newspapers at the Library of Congress.
+As I continued my research, I relied on newspapers.
+Newspapers of the day, especially abolitionist ones, wrote about the escape.
+An abolitionist was a person who believed that slavery was immoral and should be abolished immediately.
+I was able to read most of these historical newspapers at the Library of Congress.
+Many are available online, but not all.
+I traveled to Ohio and New Orleans to read some local newspapers.

-I also searched the National Archives in Washington, D.C.
-That’s where important American papers are kept.
-Records of a ship bound for New Orleans, the Union, listed details of its passengers.
-Mary and Emily’s brothers—Samuel, Ephraim, Richard, and John— were listed.
-Their ages ranged from 21 to 30 years old.
+At the National Archives in Washington, D.C., where many important American papers are kept, the records of the New Orleans‑bound ship, the Union, listed details of its passengers.
+Mary and Emily’s brothers were Samuel, Ephraim, Richard, and John.
+They ranged in age from 21 to 30 years old.